lambduli/lambduli/README.md

 I am currently implementing a small automated theorem prover for _First Order Logic_ built on *resolution*.

 It's another step on my journey through the topic of formal reasoning and implementing theorem provers and proof assistants.
-The goal is not to make it real-world applicable in any way, just to explore the concepts related to the _resolution_ and learn more about logic.
+It is not my goal to make it real-world applicable in any way, just to explore the concepts related to the _resolution_ and learn more about logic.

 I hope to publish a detailed write-up once the project is ready to go public.